SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 	^super - aNumber
 ```

-Primitive methods work different from normal methods: they execute directly on the caller context (our `Rectangle>>width` context).
+Primitive methods work differently from normal methods: they execute directly on the caller context (our `Rectangle>>width` context).
 If the primitive instruction succeeds, the primitive operands are popped and the result is pushed.
-This is what happens in this case, `3 - 1` is a properly working substraction that results in the value 2.
+This is what happens in this case, `3 - 1` is a properly working subtraction that results in the value 2.

 ![.](figures/interpreter_activation-step14.pdf)

-If the primitive instruction failed, we proceed to execute the method normally.
+If the primitive instruction fails, we proceed to execute the method normally.
 The instruction pops the receiver (and arguments that we did not have here) from the stack, and creates a new method context.
 The method context will reference the method to execute to `Point>>-`, the message receiver, initialize its program counter to the first instruction that will execute `super - aNumber`.

 ### Conclusion

-This chapter presented a high level overview of bytecode execution:
+This chapter presented a high-level overview of bytecode execution:
 - bytecode is executed one after the other in a method
 - jump instructions change the sequential aspect of execution and move the program counter to an arbitrary instruction
 - execution state is stored in contexts containing a stack and temporary variables.
 Values are stored into temporary variables using store instructions, and the results of subexpressions are stored in the stack
-- contexts also store the program counter, useful to follow the execution and suspend a method execution
+- contexts also store the program counter, useful for following the execution and suspending a method execution
-- a message send suspends the current context and create a new context for the called method
+- a message send suspends the current context and creates a new context for the called method
 - primitive methods execute a primitive instruction on the context of the sender, without creating a context.
 Only if the primitive fails a context is created and the fallback bytecode is executed
 - from the perspective of the _sender_ context, the execution of a message send is a black box: a message send pops the arguments, and pushes the results.
 The sender does not need to know the implementation of the called method, whether it is a primitive method or not